-Vero x Dorco CASE STUDIES
+Vero x Dorco CASE STUDY

 Dorco’s “All The Firsts Make the Man” marketing campaign, which Vero ran from August 2020 through January 2021, was remarkable both for its inclusive messaging and for relying primarily on user-generated content.